okta/okta.github.io/_source/_posts/2017-11-29-bootiful-development-with-spring-boot-and-react.md

 export default App;
 ```

-Create `client/src/Home.tsx` to contain the application shell that `App.tsx` used to contain.
+Create `client/src/Home.tsx` to contain the application shell that `App.tsx` formerly contained.
 This class renders the app shell, as well as login/logout buttons, and the `<BeerList/>` if you're authenticated.

 ```typescript
 import * as React from 'react';